 We also have a couple of Harry Potter character birthdays with Victoire Weasley’s birthday and Harry Potter Day (Anniversary of the Battle of Hogwarts) (May 2); and Pomona Sprout (May 15).

-We hope you all enjoyed our “Tea with Emily” Facebook Live Stream last month.
-If you missed our “Build Your Library Virtual Homeschool Convention Booth,“ you can find a recording by scrolling our Facebook or direct links on our past events page.
-We think this was one of the best ones, it’s definitely the longest!
+We hope you all enjoyed our last “Tea with Emily” Facebook Live Stream.
+If you missed our “Interview with Lindsey Sodano, Author of History Quest“ last month in April, you can find a recording by scrolling our Facebook or direct links on our past events page.

-Although not 100% exclusively Build Your Library related, our Arrrgh Schooling YouTube channel has videos about books and homeschooling – but let’s be honest – it’s mostly books.
-If you want to see what I’m reading, join my Arrrgh Booked Book Club (we’re going to be reading The House on the Cerulean Sea in May!), or just want ideas for books to read (either for you for your children) you are sure to find something useful!
+Although not 100% exclusively Build Your Library related, our Arrrgh Schooling YouTube channel has videos about books and homeschooling, but let’s be honest, it’s mostly books.
+If you want to see what I’m reading, join my Arrrgh Booked Book Club (we are reading The Poppy War by R. F. Kuang in May), or just want ideas for books to read (either for you or your children) you are sure to find something useful!
 We also have a BYL Twitter feed where I share links and information about BYL and homeschooling.
 Or you can stay subscribed to our email list and browse our monthly newsletters.

 I hope your school year is going well!
-If you are looking for inspiration, here are some articles you might find helpful:
+If you are looking for some springtime inspiration, here are some articles you might find helpful:

 We have well over 100 blog posts on various homeschooling and book-related topics if you want to browse for more.